-Admittedly, the thought that Christ did everything to make us acceptable to God and we don’t do anything violently clashes with what we naturally think.
-We just assume that we have to do something to merit God’s favor.
+Admittedly, the thought that Christ did everything to make us acceptable to God and that we don’t do anything violently clashes with what we naturally think.
+Naturally, we assume we must do something to merit God’s favor.
 The apostle Paul acknowledged that when he wrote, “But we preach Christ crucified, unto the Jews a stumbling block, and unto the Greeks foolishness” (1 Corinthians 1:23).

-“But the natural man receiveth not the things of the Spirit of God; for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”1 Corinthians 2:14
+Paul also explained, “But the natural man receiveth not the things of the Spirit of God; for they are foolishness unto him: neither can he know them, because they are spiritually discerned” (1 Corinthians 2:14).

-As these passages bring out, in spiritual matters, it is vitally important to rely on what Scripture says rather than on what we think.
+As these passages reveal, in spiritual matters, it is crucial to rely on what Scripture says rather than on what we think.

 Some argue that Paul is referring to the works demanded by Old Testament law.
 But the context doesn’t allow that interpretation.
-Paul was writing to the Ephesian congregation, the majority of whom were not Jews and were not even familiar with Old Testament law.
+Paul was writing to the Ephesian congregation, most of whom were not Jews and were not even familiar with Old Testament law.
 Instead, as he says just a few verses before, they “walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience” (Ephesians 2:2).

 They were walking or living according to the course of this world, not Old Testament law.
-Therefore when he continues by saying that we are not saved by works it is apparent that this means works that are considered good by all people and not just Jews.
+Therefore when he continued by saying that we are not saved by works, it is apparent that this meant works that are considered good by all people and not just Jews.

 Jesus also emphasized that we are saved by faith and not works in his famous words recorded in John 3.
-Read the following verses and compare the times he talks about believing with the times he talks about working.
+Read the following verses and notice how often he talks about believing and how often he talks about working.